microsoft/vscode/CONTRIBUTING.md

 # Thank You!

 Your contributions to open source, large or small, make those kinds of big projects like this possible.
+Don't be sad if your pull request was denied.
+There will always be the opportunity to contribute again.
 Thank you for taking the time to contribute.